 Some peripheral neuropathy patients develop balance problems that limit their physical function and mobility, impeding participation in social and physical activities and causing decreased health and quality of life.

 Increased mobility leads to a better long-term health outcome.
 Walkasins® can help people with peripheral neuropathy who still have some sensation in the lower leg and want improved balance and mobility.

 Do you want balance, mobility and confidence?

-RxFunction™ offers a non-invasive device to enhance quality of life by restoring balance to patients with peripheral neuropathy, Walkasins® Sensory Prosthesis.
+Walkasins® Lower Limb Sensory Prosthesis is a non-invasive device to enhance quality of life by restoring balance to patients with peripheral neuropathy.

-Intended for long-term daily use, Walkasins replaces critical sensory information for maintaining balance, which is reduced or absent in persons with peripheral neuropathy.
+Intended for long-term daily use, Walkasins replaces critical sensory information for maintaining balance, which is absent in persons with peripheral neuropathy.

-The device, worn around the lower leg, detects and measures balance with pressure sensors placed under the foot, then non-invasively delivers balance information to the nervous system through vibratory motors.
+The Haptic Module, worn around the lower leg, detects and measures balance with pressure sensors placed under the foot in the Receptor Sole, then non-invasively delivers balance information to the nervous system through haptic motors.

 The health and medical information on our website is not intended to take the place of advice or treatment from healthcare professionals.
 It is also not intended to substitute for the users’ relationship with their own healthcare/pharmaceutical providers.